This is Part 1 in a series about Collective Data Empowerment. If you want to get the whole series and accompanying tools in an ebook, go here.

 This is a shift that builds on the progress you’ve already made.
 It’s the rising tide that lifts all boats.

-If it is, get right to it and download the complete guide to building a data-driven culture through Collective Data Empowerment.
+If so, get right to it and download the complete guide to building a data-driven culture through Collective Data Empowerment.

 Check out the rest of the Collective Data Empowerment series!